2012 New England Patriots season: Week 15: vs. San Francisco 49ers

-In a bitterly fought affair in cold rain, the Patriots fell to 10–4 and snapped their 21-game winning streak at home in December, the longest such winning streak in the NFL at the time.
+In a bitterly fought affair in cold rain, the Patriots fell to 10–4 (1-3 against the NFC West) and snapped their 21-game winning streak at home in December, the longest such winning streak in the NFL at the time.
 The Patriots fell to 18–4 at Gillette Stadium against NFC teams and have lost three straight home contests in interconference games.
 The 49ers raced to a 31–3 lead in the third quarter off four Patriots turnovers (two of them Brady interceptions), but the Patriots rallied to score four touchdowns.
 A 63-yard kick return set up Colin Kaepernick's fourth touchdown pass of the game and a failed fourth-down conversion attempt led to a Niners field goal.